 Naltrexone is an opiate antagonist that is taken orally to block opioid docking sites (receptors) on cells.
 It is approved by the U.S. Food and Drug Administration (FDA) for the treatment of addictions to opioids and alcohol.
-At significantly lower doses, Naltrexone has been used off-label as a treatment for various types of cancers, HIV/AIDS, Parkinson’s disease, Alzheimer’s disease, amyotrophic lateral sclerosis (ALS), emphysema, as well as (MS) and other autoimmune diseases.
+At significantly lower doses, low-dose Naltrexone has been used off-label as a treatment for various types of cancers, HIV/AIDS, Parkinson’s disease, Alzheimer’s disease, amyotrophic lateral sclerosis (ALS), emphysema, as well as multiple sclerosis (MS) and other autoimmune diseases.

 Naltrexone can cause liver damage, but it is most often seen at high doses and not the low dose.
 Other side effects include nausea, vomiting, abdominal pain, decreased appetite, constipation, headache, fatigue, insomnia, dizziness, depression and anxiety.
-Serious side effects that should be reported right away to a healthcare professional include confusion, hallucinations, blurred vision and sever vomiting or diarrhea.
+Serious side effects that should be reported right away to a healthcare provider include confusion, hallucinations, blurred vision and sever vomiting or diarrhea.